amytraylor/amytraylor.github.io/work/working_bibliography.md

 **Thrift, N. (2007).** *Non-Representational Theory: Space, Politics, Affect*.
 Routledge.
 ✓ Used: p.
 217 ("decisions have to be made for the moment, by the moment"), cited via Siffrinn and Coda, 2025, p.
 198.

-**Timeto, F. (2011).** Diffracting the rays of technoscience: A situated critique of representation. *Vs: Quaderni di studi semiotici*, [volume/pages TK].
+**Timeto, F. (2011).** Diffracting the rays of technoscience: A situated critique of representation. *Poiesis & Praxis*, 8, 151–167.
+DOI: 10.1007/s10202-011-0099-5
-✓ Used: p.
-157 (Hayles constrained constructivism; "riding the cusp").
+✓ Confirmed from PDF.
+Used: p.
+157 ("riding the cusp"; constrained constructivism).
 Hayles → Haraway → Barad genealogy.

 **Torosyan, T., Reis, P., & Wuschitz, S. (2021).** Interferences of the multitude.
 In *Proceedings of Politics of the Machines — Rogue Research 2021* (pp. 55–62).
 BCS Learning and Development.
 ✓ Confirmed from PDF.
 Used: pp. 55–56 (interference + diffraction as foundational; intra-action; God's trick), 57 (trans-feminist hacking), 58 (*Becoming a Tomato*; Brechtian Verfremdungseffekt; opacity of nonhuman matter), 60 (co-becoming; deep conversation between theory and practice).